 For butterfly spread options, time decay is your friend.
 Ideally, you want all options except the call with strike A to expire worthless with the stock precisely at strike B.

-A Shout out to Implied Volatility
+A Shout Out to Implied Volatility

 A decrease in implied volatility will cause those near-the-money options to decrease in value, thereby increasing the overall value of the butterfly.
-In addition, you want the stock price to remain stable around strike B, and a decrease in implied volatility suggests that may be the case.
+In addition, you want the stock price to remain stable around strike B, and a decrease in implied volatility may be the case.

 Butterfly Spread Options Example